asaintsever/tinyworld/README.md

 - Geolocalize photos on virtual globe with metadata in annotations
 - Search & filter capabilities to easily navigate your photos (by dates, countries, ...)
 - Offline mode (use local cache for globe data)
-- Available as portable app, AppImage package and container image
+- Available as portable app, AppImage package and OCI image

 ## Supported Photo Formats